Bertha Jaques: Life

 Bertha Jaques (née Clausen) was born in Covington, Ohio.
 She enjoyed a comfortable and independent life, traveling to the United Kingdom by herself in September 1889.
 She met her husband, William K. Jaques, in 1883 and they moved to Cedar Rapids, Iowa, in 1885.
-There, Jaques wrote poems for the Railway Conductors' Monthly until 1889 when they moved to Chicago for her husband to practice medicine.
+There, Jaques wrote poems for the Railway Conductors' Monthly until 1889 when they moved to Chicago for her husband to practice dentistry.
 They were married on Thanksgiving Day, 1889.

 In 1893, Jaques attended the World's Columbian Exposition and was inspired by the prints of James Abbott McNeill Whistler, James Tissot, and Anders Zorn.
 At this time etching was considered out of style in America.
 Therefore, Jaques largely taught herself how to etch plates and make prints.
 She kept detailed records of her progress and the results of how variables affected the finished image.
-She began to etch on kettle copper with her husband's surgeon's tools.
+She began to etch on kettle copper with her husband's help making suitable tools.
 Without a press she enlisted several men to stand on the plates to transfer the image to paper, although this proved to be an unsatisfactory method.

 Jaques acquired her first printing press in 1894.
 William Jaques was very supportive of his wife's artistic career.
 He purchased her equipment and materials, and also hired domestic help to allow Jaques to focus entirely on her art.
 She made her first prints in 1894 and would continue to produce 461 unique plates during her career which ended in 1939.
 In addition to her etchings, she also made more than a thousand cyanotype photographs.